Licensing Analytical Laboratories for Sampling and Testing Cannabis

-D.The Department shall issue a license no less than 30 days after the applicant meets the licensing requirements of these regulations.
+D.The Department shall issue a license no less than thirty (30) days after the applicant meets the licensing requirements of these regulations.

-E.Once the license has been issued by RIDOH, the analytical laboratory must take reasonable and documented efforts to launch analytical laboratory activities, which for purposes of this paragraph shall mean actual medical marijuana sampling and analysis and/or other medical marijuana activities requiring an analytical laboratory license pursuant to these regulations.
+E.Once the license has been issued by RIDOH, the analytical laboratory must take reasonable and documented efforts to launch analytical laboratory activities, which for purposes of this paragraph shall mean actual cannabis sampling and analysis and/or other cannabis activities requiring an analytical laboratory license pursuant to these regulations.
 If such efforts take longer than one (1) year, the analytical laboratory must show good cause to RIDOH why the license should not be revoked for non-use.

 F.The applicant must contact RIDOH to coordinate a final laboratory inspection.
 RIDOH, DBR and/or the Rhode Island State Police will visit the analytical laboratory to inspect the facility security and make any recommendations regarding the security of the facility and its personnel within ten (10) business days prior to the initial opening of the analytical laboratory.
 RIDOH may also conduct an inspection at an earlier time, if necessary, in addition to a final laboratory inspection.

 A.Licenses will not be issued to an analytical laboratory prior to an inspection and correction of any deficiencies in a manner acceptable to the RIDOH.

 B.Analytical laboratories may receive samples from another laboratory in this state for examination provided the laboratory sending the samples is licensed in this state pursuant to these rules and regulations.